sachin9065109/Human-Activity-Recognition/README.md

 ---

-## 💡 Future Improvements
+## 💡 **Future Improvements**

-* Implement Deep Learning models (LSTM, CNN)
+* 🔥 Try Deep Learning models
-* Try Random Forest and SVM
+* 📊 Improve accuracy further
-* Deploy as a web app 🌐
+* 🌐 Deploy as web app
-* Real-time activity recognition using mobile sensors

 ---

-## 👨‍💻 Author
+## ⭐ **Conclusion**

-name sachin kumar
+This project shows how Machine Learning can be used to recognize human activities from smartphone data.
+It helped me understand real-world ML workflow and model building.

 ---

-## ⭐ Conclusion

-This project demonstrates how machine learning can be used to analyze sensor data and accurately predict human activities.
-It highlights the importance of preprocessing, feature engineering, and model selection in achieving high performance.